DomeCode/dotfiles/README.md

-# dotfiles
+# sysfiles
-All my little dotfiles
+All my little systemconfigs

-Feel free to contribute, copy and share!
+Feel free to contribute, copy, share and enhance!